hackn3y/security-monitor-dash/README.md

 A real-time security monitoring system built with AWS serverless technologies.
 This project demonstrates cloud architecture best practices and security monitoring capabilities using AWS Lambda, DynamoDB, CloudWatch, and SNS.

+## 🎥 Live Demo

+**Watch the system in action:** [3-minute demo video](https://youtu.be/ilQ55ZIacQ8)

+See real-time threat detection, Slack notifications, and the complete workflow from event ingestion to alert generation.

 ## Features

 - **Real-time Event Ingestion**: Automatically ingests security events from various sources